 The company behind the Weatherby Vanguard is best known for producing some of the most powerful hunting cartridges in the world, chambered, of course, in its famous Weatherby Mk V rifles.

 In the 1970s it introduced a line of rifles that would support the less powerful cartridges on offer, and brought to the market the Weatherby Vanguard line.

 Like the Mk V, it was built by Howa in Japan, but the design was quite different.
 This allowed Weatherby to launch the Vanguard to the shooting public at a very affordable price level.

-The rifle has enjoyed a lot of success over the years because it is seen as an excellent budget choice and still delivers solid build quality.
+The Weatherby Vanguard has enjoyed a lot of success over the years because it is seen as an excellent budget choice and still delivers solid build quality.
 It has always been one of the cheapest fullbore rifles available in the UK, and gives a lot of ‘bang for your buck’.
-Now, the Vanguard has been relaunched after many years without any wholesale changes.
-After months of waiting, the Vanguard Mk 2 is finally here.

 Models tested: Vanguard in walnut .223; Vanguard Mk2 in .308

 Price range: Models from £600